catspeed-cc/releasehelper-menu/README.md

 - to update `cd /path/to/where/you/put/rh-menu && git pull origin/master`.
 - to use `cd path/to/where/your/sd-forge-or-sd-reforge-docker-installation` and `rh-menu` from inside any subdirectory of the installation

+Appears to work more properly - I'm welcome.
+Your welcome.

 no other help

 ~ mooleshacat